 Lice are tiny insects that can infest the skin anywhere on the body.
 Lice infection is characterized by intense itching.

 Lice are highly contagious, spreading from person to person by close body contact, shared clothes, and other items (such as hats, hairbrushes, and combs).
-There are three types of human lice:
+There are three types of human lice, including the following:

 - head lice

 - Head lice are less likely to occur in African-Americans.

 - Head lice are seen mostly in childcare settings and among school-aged children.

 - The child usually has itching in the head area.

 - Lice, or the eggs (called nits), can usually be seen on the hair, behind the ears, and on the neck.

 - Body lice are usually seen in people with poor hygiene.

 - Body lice cause severe itching, which is often worse at night.